tanhauhau/tanhauhau.github.io/content/blog/compile-svelte-in-your-head-part-1/index.md

 - is writable? eg: `const i = 1;` vs `let i = 1;`
 - ... and many more

-When the Svelte compiler realise that the variable `name` can be reassigned, (due to `name = 'Svelte';` in `update`), it breaks down the text content of the `h1` into parts, so that it can dynamically update part of the text.
+When the Svelte compiler realises that the variable `name` can be reassigned, (due to `name = 'Svelte';` in `update`), it breaks down the text content of the `h1` into parts, so that it can dynamically update part of the text.

 Indeed, you can see that there's a new method, `p`, to update the text node.